naota1/Anki-Translator/README.md

 ## Default Values
 You can change the default values for source and target language and also for the grammar infos.
-Just change the values of the variables in the file 'Translator.py'.
+Just change the values of the variables in the file '__init__.py'.
 You can find the file in the Add-Ons Folder of your Anki Installation.

 ![alt tag](https://raw.githubusercontent.com/jannewulf/Anki-Translator/master/docs/settings.png)

 (See the highlighted lines.)

 ## Installation
-This Add-On is also posted on the [Anki Add-Ons Website](https://ankiweb.net/shared/info/300631469/).
+This Add-On is also posted on the [Anki Add-Ons Website].
 You can use the Add-On Installer, which is integrated into Anki, to install the Translator.
-The Downloadcode is '300631469'.

-Or you can download this project and copy the 'Translator.py' file and the 'TranslatorAddon' folder into your Anki Add-On directory.
+Or you can download this project as a zip and uncompress the folder into your Anki Addon folder (../addons21/Anki-Translator-master).